-“Ummm.”
-She put a finger to her mouth and thought hard.
+I could see the gears turning in her head as she put a finger to the side of her mouth and thought hard.

 I told you.

-Kira started walking backwards and gave me a smirk with mischievous eyes.
+Kira started walking backward and gave me a smirk with mischievous eyes.

-“What kind of strenuous activity could you possibly doing with you right arm that would cause the wounds to open?
+"What type of strenuous activity could you possibly be doing with your right arm that would cause the wounds to open?
 Hmm~?
-Haku~?”
+Haku~?"